A Hybrid Machine Learning Framework for Predicting Hydrogen Storage Capacities in Metal Hydrides: Unsupervised Feature Learning with Deep Neural Networks: Methods

 This loss function was minimized using the Adam optimization method to find the optimal values for the parameters $\phi$ and $\theta$ say $\phi^*$ and $\theta^*$ \cite{kingma2014adam}.
 Once the autoencoder is trained, the encoder function $z=g_{\phi^*}(x)$ can be used to extract features from the input data by using the activations of the lower-dimensional representation $z$ as the features.

-The network architecture for both encoder and decoder includes two linear layers and dropout layers for preventing overfitting.
+The network architecture for both the encoder and decoder includes two linear layers and dropout layers to prevent overfitting.
 The input to the autoencoder is first passed through a linear layer with 256 units, followed by a Leaky ReLU activation function \cite{ledig2017photo}.
 This is then followed by a dropout layer with a dropout probability of 0.3 to provide regularization.

 As shown in Fig. \ref{Schematic}, we create the elemental features using the Mendeleev software.
 These features are then fed into the autoencoder to learn latent information in an unsupervised manner.
 The importance of the latent space generation step lies in its ability to learn a more compact and relevant representation of the input features, potentially highlighting complex, nonlinear relationships between them that might be difficult to capture with a simple MLP.
 By training the MLP on these learned features instead of the original features helps to improve the prediction accuracy of the model.
 Also, as the dimension of the original feature is large it is very difficult to work with an MLP which is very which has five layers.